THE BEST TWIN CITIES NORTHEAST METRO BIKE TRAILS

 Points of interest along the trail

 Besides the Centerville beach and playground, the WARGO NATURE CENTER is worth a stop.
-It’s not directly on the bike trail, but only a 5 minute drive from the Peltier Lake boat launch.
-Kids will enjoy the Maple Hollow Nature Play Area.
+It’s not directly on the bike trail, but only an 8 minute drive from LaMotte Memorial Park.
+Kids will enjoy a ramble in the Maple Hollow Nature Play Area.

 Elmer L. Andersen Memorial Trail